 Conclusion: A Thing Is What It Is, And Not Something Else

-I could wear my computer keys down to their nubs trying to write an exhaustive list of the things this rifle isn’t.
-It’s not a flat-shooting Super Magnum, it’s not a tackdriver, and it’s got no mall-ninja tacticool pretentions whatsoever.
-Instead of Picatinny Rail, it’s got a saddle ring with a leather thong.
+I could wear my computer keys down to their nubs trying to write an exhaustive list of the things this lever-action carbine rifle isn’t.
+It’s not a flat-shooting Super Magnum, it’s not a tackdriver, it doesn’t have a cool octagon barrel, and it’s got no mall-ninja tacticool pretentions whatsoever.
+Instead of a Picatinny Rail, it’s got a saddle ring with a leather thong.

 It is, however, fun and handy.
 And reliable.
 And cheap.
 And light.
 And light-kicking.
 And compact enough for almost any shooter over the age of 12.
 And powerful and accurate enough to take out a coyote or whitetail at 100 yards.
 And with enough firepower to hold off the entire Dalton gang until the sheriff’s posse arrives.